dbecorp/snowflakecli/README.md

 ### Snowflake usage and activity often goes unaudited...

-Which leads to a lack of insight into what is actually happening to an organizations data resources.
+Which leads to a lack of insight into what is actually happening to organizations' data resources.

 ### Snowflake accounts often have [runaway costs](https://www.reddit.com/r/snowflake/comments/197mszg/solutions_to_manage_runaway_snowflake_costs/)...